The Question You Were Born to Ask

 For two decades I asked myself that same question whenever my dreams went south.
 And just like on that night in Cotonou, there were no immediate flashes of insight, just a seemingly open-ended question in search of a solution.

-But what I realize now is that asking the question is often more important than receiving an immediate answer.
-Because it opens us up to the possibility that our lives are meant to be more than our present-moment reality; and that with each ask we get closer to the answer that resonates with our soul’s call-to-purpose.
+What I realize now is that asking the question is often more important than receiving an immediate answer.
+Because it opens us up to the possibility that our lives are meant to be more than our present-moment reality; and that with each ask we get closer to the answer that will resonate with our soul’s call-to-purpose.